 Water system improvement projects are recommended to mitigate existing system deficiencies and to provide capacity to accommodate growth and service area expansion.
 Projects that benefit future water system customers by providing capacity for growth may be funded through system development charges (SDCs).
 SDCs are sources of funding generated through development and water system growth and are typically used by utilities to support capital funding needs.
 SDCs are determined as part of a financial evaluation and are based in part on a utility's current CIP.
-To facilitate the Financial Analysis presented in Section 6, a percentage of the cost of each project which benefits future water system growth is allocated in the CIP table.
+To facilitate this financial evaluation a percentage of the cost of each project which benefits future water system growth is allocated in the CIP table.
 Percentages allocated to growth are described later in this section for each type of recommended facility and summarized in the CIP Table 5-3.